How Egypt's Income Tax System Works

 | Tax: 0% on first 40,000 | - | 0 |

-At EGP 10,000 a month, you take home about EGP 7,894.
-Your effective tax rate is only around 9.1% of gross, and total deductions (NOSI + health + tax) eat up about 21.1%.
-The 0% band and 10% band shield a decent chunk of your income from the higher rates.
+At EGP 10,000 a month, this planning example gives take-home pay of about EGP 8,227.
+The income tax alone is roughly 5.7% of gross, while total deductions in this model come to about 17.7%.
+The 0% band, salary exemption and lower brackets shield a decent chunk of income from the higher rates.

 Worked Example: EGP 20,000/month